Trump’s First Congressional Backer, Chris Collins, Gets 26 Months on Insider Trading Charges

 Prosecutors had sought 46 to 57 months in prison for Collins, though the U.S. Probation Office recommended the former lawmaker serve one year and a day in prison.

+Cameron Collins also told his fiancée's father, Stephen Zarsky, about the failed drug trial along with three others.
+Zarsky allegedly tipped three other people off about the news prior to its public release, allowing the eight individuals to avoid more than $768,000 in losses.

+Collins, his son, and Zarsky all made false statements to the FBI to cover up the scheme, according to the DOJ.
+Cameron Collins and Zarsky have both pleaded guilty in the case and are slated to be sentenced later this month.

-Collins pleaded guilty in October to one count of conspiracy to commit securities fraud and one count of lying to the FBI.
+Collins was arrested and pleaded guilty in October to one count of conspiracy to commit securities fraud and one count of lying to the FBI.